Injunction Lawyer Toronto

 Injunctive relief is an equitable remedy granted by the court to prevent harm before it occurs or to preserve the status quo pending trial.
 Unlike damages, which compensate after the fact, injunctions are designed to prevent irreversible prejudice.

-Ontario courts grant injunctive relief cautiously, but will do so where a party demonstrates:
+Ontario courts grant injunctive relief under the Courts of Justice Act cautiously, but will do so where a party demonstrates:

 - A serious issue to be tried